Axis Capital to buy Lloyd's of London insurer Novae for $605 million

 Axis operates in the United States, Europe, Singapore, the Middle East, Canada and Latin America.

-"It (the deal) also allows Novae to continue to invest and grow its Lloyd's speciality insurance business backed by a strong capital base," Peel Hunt analyst Andreas van Embden wrote in a note.

-The deal has no termination fee, implying confidence from both parties that a counterbid was unlikely, said Eamonn Flanagan, analyst at Shore Capital.
+The deal has no termination fee, implying confidence from both parties that a counterbid was unlikely, Eamonn Flanagan, analyst at Shore Capital, said.

+But top Novae shareholder Neptune said the offer undervalued the company, and a fair offer would be at least 5 or 6 percent higher than the Axis bid.

+Neptune, which held 16 percent of Novae at the close of business on Wednesday, said Axis had bid after a "torrid" nine months for the company.

 Insurers have been preparing for a wave of mergers and acquisitions, as valuations in the Lloyd's insurance market became more attractive to overseas buyers due to a fall in the value of the pound after Britain voted to leave the European Union.

-Lloyd's companies such as Hiscox, Lancashire and Beazley have long been seen as acquisition targets.
+Lloyd's companies such as Hiscox (HSX.L), Lancashire (LRE.L) and Beazley BEZG.L have long been seen as acquisition targets, and insurers Amlin, Brit and Catlin have all been snapped up by overseas insurers in recent years.

-"All three offer significant benefits to an acquirer, over and above the access to Lloyd's with all its accompanying advantages," Flanagan said.

-Insurers Amlin, Brit and Catlin were bought by international peers in recent years.

 Credit Suisse International and Fenchurch Advisory Partners LLP are the financial advisers to Axis, while Evercore is advising Novae.

 Simpson Thacher & Bartlett LLP and Willkie Farr & Gallagher LLP are the legal advisers to Axis.
-Slaughter and May is providing legal advise to Novae.
+Slaughter and May is providing legal advice to Novae.